 - Use your full legal name on on LSAC sites, and make sure it exactly matched the name on your identification, license, or passport.

 - Stress levels can be high.
 This is a test to see how you perform under stress, so manage your stress in a healthy and productive way.

-- Read the LSAC's guidelines well before you take the exam.
+- Thoroughly read the LSAC's guidelines well before you take the exam.

-- Make sure you've checked out parking, the exam room location, and all the restrictions on what you are allowed to bring.
+- Make sure you've checked out parking, the exam room location, and all the restrictions on what you are allowed to bring and what is prohibited.

 - Allow extra time for traffic, weather, construction, and the inevitable unexpected delays.

 - The days after an LSAT are full of second-guessing, with many testers wondering if they should cancel their score.

 - You have six calendar days to cancel your score.